subdee/yii2-soap-server/README.md

 A SOAP server for Yii 2 based on the implementation of Yii 1 framework.

 This extension is an adaptation of the SOAP Web Service available in Yii1, to Yii2.
-It is based on Yii version 1.1.14.
+It contains features available up to v1.1.15.

 Note: Things might not work as Yii2 progresses but I'll keep it updated as much as I can.